video

 So think about those operations you'll be using.

-See if you can give these a go and press pause if you need.
+See if you can give these a go and press Pause if you need.

-So let's move on to the next question.
+Well done, so let's move on to the next question.

 They look at the temperature in the morning over five days.